Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Cosmological dynamics

 \item \textit{Matter domination}: These fixed points are also classified as \textit{saddle points}, describing a matter dominated era.
 A set of solutions, called the \textit{anisotropic scaling matter-scalar solutions} with non-vanishing gauge field, are described by the following values:

-As above, four combinations of signs are allowed among the critical points with the possibility of having, in addition, a vanishing contribution of the scalar field, $x=y=0$, which implies $\Omega_{m}=9/8$ due to the gauge field contribution.
+As above, four combinations of signs are allowed among the critical points with the possibility of having, in addition, a vanishing contribution of the scalar field, $x=y=0$ with the same $w$ and $\Sigma$ as above, which implies\footnote{We stress that $\Omega_{m}=9/8$ is attained with no imposition over $\lambda_{V}$ since it arises as an admissible solution of the autonomous system when $x=y=0$.} $\Omega_{m}=9/8$ with a consistent Friedmann constraint due to the gauge field and dark energy contributions ($\Omega_{\rm DE}=\Sigma^{2}$).
 Two submanifolds share this general feature because of the possible solutions for $w$ according to Eqn.~(\ref{eq29}).
 It is interesting to note that the anisotropic shear is always negative which is supported by the non-Abelian nature of the gauge field.
+Notice however that, for this fixed point, there do not exist physical conditions that guarantee the existence of $w$ for any value of $s$ as can be checked by simple examination.
+In addition, demanding $\Omega_{m}>0$ leads to a $\lambda_{V}$ out of the range compatible with accelerated expansion (see below).
+So this point, in its general form, is not of physical interest.

 Another derived solution, which is also admitted in the standard quintessence scenario, is the \textit{isotropic scaling matter-scalar solution} with vanishing gauge field and with $w_{\phi}=0$:

 Another solution gives the standard case $\Omega_{m}=1$ for $x=y=0$.
 Note that, for all the cases, and unlike the radiation density parameter $\Omega_{r}$, the matter density parameter $\Omega_{m}$ is always independent of the gauge field, though it can contribute to the total energy at this stage.
 We count ultimately 9 possible critical points during the matter era.